What Would Happen If We Got Rid of Daylight Saving Time?

 Reduced risk of strokes

-Similarly, research has found an increase in hospitalizations for stroke in the two days following the DST change, with the overall rate of ischemic strokes being 8 percent higher in those days than at any other time of the year.
+Similarly, research has found an increase in hospitalizations for stroke in the two days following the DST change, with the overall rate of ischemic stroke being 8% higher in those days than at any other time of the year.
 The American Academy of Neurology speculates this may be because of the disruption in circadian rhythms caused by DST, as previous studies have shown that can play a part in increasing a person’s risk of stroke.

 “A major con that comes with DST is that it’s very costly for companies, since business hours and operations need to adjust every spring,” says Liz Brown, the founder of Sleeping Lucid.
 In fact, experts estimate the bi-annual time change costs the United States around $430 million every year.
-The increase in heart attacks, workplace injuries, and lowered productivity are all accounted for in the total cost.
+The increase in heart attacks and workplace injuries, plus lowered productivity, are all accounted for in the total cost.

 Fewer auto accidents

-The changing of the clocks has also been associated with an increase in fatal auto accidents, particularly the Monday following the spring shift.
+The changing of the clocks has also been associated with an increase in fatal auto accidents, particularly on the Monday following the spring shift.
 It’s theorized that these auto accidents occur because of drivers who are tired from losing the hour of sleep after the spring change.
-If ending DST could reduce the number of fatal accidents taking place, that’s certainly more beneficial than ending Leap Day would be.
+If ending DST could reduce the number of fatal accidents taking place, that’s certainly beneficial.

 While there is plenty of research to back up the health and cost savings of ending DST, it’s worth noting there are some who would suffer negatively if we stopped changing our clocks.
 “Religious Jews and Muslims attend daily prayer services at their synagogues and mosques based on sunrise and sunset,” says Rabbi Moshe Davis of Brith Sholom Beth Israel in Charleston, South Carolina.
 “If DST is removed, it will be almost impossible for these religious people in some parts of the country to attend prayer services in the morning and then get to work on time.”

 Changing crime rates